TIGRLab/SCanD_project/README.md

 |stage 6 |   06a	|  [Run extract and share to move to data to sharable folder](#Syncing-the-data-with-to-the-share-directory) 	|   30 min in terminal	|

-## Setting your SciNet environment
+# Setting your SciNet environment and prepare dataset

+## Setting Scinet Environment

 ### Cloning this Repo